Baltic Shorts Residency 2022

 SELECTION AND PARTICIPATION

 Three projects will be selected for the Baltic Shorts Residency program (one scriptwriter or director from each Baltic country).
-All applicants will be informed about selection results by email no later than 3 May 2021.
+In the case of 2 scriptwriters per film, only one can take part at the residency (online consultations with the script consultant available for both scriptwriters).
+All applicants will be informed about selection results by email no later than 4 May 2022.

 Date of the residency